Simulation Software for Underground Mining.

 Mining operations run on margins that leave little room for planning assumptions that don't hold.
 General Managers face pressure from every direction - safety targets, capital allocation decisions, production targets, and shareholders that expect certainty the operation is performing at its peak.
 The decisions that protect margin aren't made on the floor.
 They're made in the planning room, weeks before crews go underground.
 That's where the gap is. idoba.sim lets planning teams stress-test plans, equipment allocation, fleet sizing, before crews are committed, so critical decisions are made on evidence, not assumption.

-Model fleet sizing scenarios and identify where capital is being left idle or wasted on congestion before it shows up in your monthly report.
+Model fleet sizing scenarios and identify where equipment is sitting idle or generating congestion before it shows up as variance on the monthly report.

-Run multiple scenarios against your actual mine geometry and fleet to understand the probability ranges before the schedule is locked.
+Run multiple scenarios against your mine network and your fleet to understand the probability ranges before the schedule is locked.

-When the Board asks whether the development timeline holds, show them a distribution of outcomes.
-Not a best-case average.
+When the Leadership teams asks whether the development timeline holds, show them a distribution of outcomes.
+Not a static average.

 SIMULATION USE CASE